| THOMAS WELLS PHOTOGRAPHY

 Shows and Exhibits

 The images on this website were taken over a period of more than 50 years.
-Early images were taken with 35mm cameras and a 4x5 field camera using black and white film.
+Early images were taken with 35mm film cameras and a 4x5 field camera using black and white film.
 Later, I used Nikon 35mm SLR cameras with color transparency film, mostly Kodachrome, and later Fuji Provia.
-In 2003 I acquired a Fuji S2 digital camera and haven't used film since!
-Now I use Nikon D750 and D300 DSLRs, and a Panasonic DMC-G1.
-When traveling light I use a Canon G-12 that fits in my pocket.
+In 2003 I acquired my first digital camera and haven't used film since.
+Now I use Nikon full frame DSLRs for color and black and white, and a Panasonic Micro Four Thirds camera for infrared.

 In 2001 I became interested in infrared imaging.
-I started using Kodak High Speed Infrared black and white film in a Nikon EL2 with a #29 red filter.
-When I went digital, I used the Fuji S2 with a Hoya R72 filter.
-Currently I do most of my IR using the Panasonic G1 and a 14-45mm zoom, which has been converted for infrared or color imaging, using an appropriate filter.
-With a 45mm macro lens it also makes a great macro camera because of its fully articulated LCD screen, allowing convenient low angle shooting.
+I started using Kodak High Speed Infrared black and white film in a Nikon SLR.
+Currently I do most of my IR using a Panasonic mirrorless Micro Four Thirds interchangeable lens camera that has been converted for infrared imaging.

 Early on I did my own black and white